SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Made compatible with new No Compromise, No Surrender (NCNS) dlc release
  - Officer Corps adjusted to include new NCNS spirits and to better fit with new subdoctrines

+#### Grand Doctrines
+ - Brigade Size increase moved to basic reward for selecting a grand doctrine, previously tied to milestones

 #### Tanks
  - SPGs should no longer be able to use whichever main armament they want